ruliancruz/medical-exam-list/README.md

 This application uses [Sidekiq](https://github.com/sidekiq/sidekiq) for background jobs to import CSV files.
 If you want to use it's dashboard, just access `/sidekiq` page and enter the sidekiq credentials to see it.

-You can change the credentials on docker compose file on app container:
+You can change the credentials on `docker-compose.yml` on app container:

 ```env
 SIDEKIQ_USERNAME: sidekiq